CharReanimation/PeninsulaMarket/README.md

-# SelfWeb3Website
+# SelfWeb3Website: PeninsulaMarket

-# Whats this?
+# What's this?
-This is a Private Store required special Tokens
+This is a Private Store that requires special Tokens Yeah, you can buy funny stuff hahahahahaha.
+Alright just a merely joke